 Since 1984, house music has plundered the musical language and recordings of Christianity, particularly the Pentecostal and Gospel traditions, without stirring any apparent backlash.
 Yet, in recent years dance music producers have attempted to sample comparable Islamic sonic materials and courted controversy with the establishment in North Africa and the Middle East.
 Is sampling a tool that can be used indiscriminately across cultures?
 Or are there limits to its reach?

 In March 2017, whilst DJing the Orbit Festival in Tunisia, London-born producer Dax J played a track that sampled a segment of the Adhan (the Muslim call to prayer).
 Dax J was given a 1-year prison sentence for «morals violations» and «attacking religious feeling» (Unicomb 2017).
-In a similar incident, when DJing in April 2018 at Lebanese club The Gärten, German DJ Acid Pauli (formally of indie rock band The Notwist) played verses of the Quran.
+In a similar incident, when DJing in April 2018 at Lebanese club The Gärten, German DJ Acid Pauli played verses of the Quran.
 The club was subsequently ordered to close for «promoting material that offends religious beliefs» (McDermott 2018).
 Finally, in July 2018, the Bosnian-German producer and DJ Solomun published a public apology for playing a track at Italy’s Kappa Future Festival that again sampled the Adhan (Kolada 2018).

 Sampling Between Secularism and Theocracy